Mackay

 The level of cultural diversity witnessed in Mackay was found to be above average when compared nationally for a number of language and cultural background related metrics

-Mackay had a higher cultural diversity than most local markets, with 28.4% of its population born overseas and 20.0% speaking a language other than English at home.
-Christianity was the predominant religion in Mackay, comprising 47.2% of the population.
-However, Hinduism showed significant overrepresentation, making up 3.5% compared to 0.6% across the rest of Queensland.
+Mackay's population was found to be more culturally diverse than most local markets, with 28.4% born overseas and 20.0% speaking a language other than English at home.
+Christianity was the main religion in Mackay as of 2016, comprising 47.2% of its population.
+Hinduism, however, showed significant overrepresentation at 3.5%, compared to 0.8% across the rest of Queensland.

 Frequently Asked Questions - Diversity